uyuni-project/uyuni/containers/doc/README.md

 ### Prepare for Kubernetes

-Since the migration job will start the container from scratch the Persistent Volumes need to be defined before running the `uyuniadm migrate command`.
+Since the migration job will start the container from scratch the Persistent Volumes need to be defined before running the `mgradm migrate command`.
 Refer to the installation section for more details on the volumes preparation.

 ## Migrating